theantihero/TurboEON/README.md

 # Printing source

 - [3dhubs](https://3dhubs.com)
-*Make sure to get it printed in ABS.*
+*Make sure to get it printed in ABS.* Case cost will be around $20+Shipping

 # Non-Printable Parts & Hardware